Puerto Rican Chinese cuisine

 Puerto Rican Chinese cuisine is a popular style of food exclusive to restaurants in Puerto Rico developed by its Chinese immigrants.
 The food is a variation of Cantonese cuisine with some elements of Puerto Rican cuisine.
-A typical dish consists of fried rice, a choice of meat, and French fries.
-The fried rice itself varies in every restaurant, but can contain many ingredients such as ham, beef, shrimp, egg, lettuce, and onions.
-In 2020, there were an estimated 450 Chinese restaurants in Puerto Rico and the owners suffered discrimination during the COVID-19 pandemic in Puerto Rico.
+A typical dish consists of fried rice, a choice of meat, and French fries or tostones.
+The fried rice itself varies in every restaurant but can contain many ingredients such as ham, beef, shrimp, egg, lettuce, and onions.
+In 2020, there were an estimated 450 Chinese restaurants in Puerto Rico.

 Dishes

 Popular dishes in many Puerto Rican Chinese restaurants are: